Skip to main content

 • Itchy, watery eyes are rare with a cold but often with allergies.

-• Sore throat frequently occurs with a cold and sometimes with allergies.
+• Sore throat is more likely with a cold than with allergies.

-• The most important difference is that colds usually don’t last longer than 14 days.
+• The most crucial difference is that colds usually don't last longer than 14 days.

 Even the cleanest of homes can be a hotbed for indoor allergens.
 Some of the main culprits include:

-• Animal dander.
-Despite what you may hear, there are no hypoallergenic breeds of dogs or cats.
-People are not allergic to an animal's hair — they’re allergic to an allergen found in the saliva, dander (dead skin flakes) or urine of an animal with fur.
+Despite what you may hear, breeds of dogs or cats touted as hypoallergenic still cause allergies whether or not they shed.
+People are not allergic to animal hair; they're allergic to an allergen found in the saliva, dander, or dead skin flakes, and urine of any mammal.

 There are a few suggestions you can try to help combat indoor allergens in your home: